AnubhavShivhare2003/Git-hub-work/Unit-1/assignments/03-working-with-multiple-files.md

 - Your main project files
 - The hidden `.git` folder (Git's internal storage)
 - A clean, organized project structure

-## Submission Requirements

-**What to Submit:**
-1. Screenshots or text output showing:
-   - Your CSS file content
-   - Your JavaScript file content
-   - Git status showing untracked files
-   - Git status after staging files
-   - Successful commit
-   - Final project structure

-2. A brief reflection (2-3 sentences) on:
-   - How working with multiple files helps organize your project
-   - Why it's useful to add all files at once sometimes

-**Submission Format:**
-- Create a document (Word, PDF, or text file)
-- Include all screenshots/outputs
-- Add your reflection at the end
-- Name it: `YourName_Assignment3_MultipleFiles`

 ## Success Criteria

 **✅ Complete All Tasks:**